hihiyo7/Oopseeu/README.md

 # Oopseeu

 Hi~!
-We are OopSeeu!\n
+We are OopSeeu!

-AI in Gaghon University and Open Source term project\n
+AI in Gaghon University and Open Source term project